vmg/redcarpet/README.markdown

 > Inspired by Rick Astley wearing a kilt

 Upskirt is an implementation of John Gruber's Markdown markup language.
 Upskirt is safe, fast and production ready.
+Check out the original version at <http://git.instinctive.eu/cgit/libupskirt/>

 Redcarpet is Upskirt with a touch of Ruby.
 It is mostly based on Ryan Tomayko's RDiscount wrapper, and inspired by Rick Astley wearing a kilt.